alexalemi/blog.alexalemi.com/non-equilibrium.md

 which simplifies to<sup><a href="#free-energy">5</a></sup>:
 $$ \left\langle e^{-\beta W}\right\rangle_p = e^{-\beta \Delta F}. $$
 So, recapping, what have we just done?
 Since we can take density ratios of arbitrary probability distributions, we could choose those two densities to mean something we care about.
 Consider $p$ the forward, Hamiltonian evolution of a system from $x_0$ to $x_1$ and $q$ the reverse process.
-If we imagine that both the forward and reverse processes start in a state of canonical equilibrium, we can generate both Crook's Fluctuation Theorem as well as the Jarzynski equality.
+If we imagine that both the forward and reverse processes start in a state of canonical equilibrium, we can generate both Crooks' Fluctuation Theorem as well as the Jarzynski equality.

 The power of this result is that it allows us to relate an expectation computed with respect to non-equilibrium processes (the exponential of the beta weighted stochastic work needed for a bunch of non-equilibrium realizations of our trajectory) to a pure equilibrium quantity (a difference of equilibrium free energies).
 In the context of the physical sciences, this lets us perform non-equilibrium simulations or experiments, and provided we measure the work performed over many such runs, even with the system driven far from equilibrium, we can estimate equilibrium free energy differences.